SSR framework for Svelte 5 + Bun with islands-based selective hydration

 xffDepth and spoofing

-X-Forwarded-For is a comma-separated chain — each proxy appends the address it saw.
-With three trusted proxies in front of the server and no spoofing:
+X-Forwarded-For is comma-separated — each proxy appends the address it saw.
+With three trusted proxies and no spoofing:

 export const handler = Mochi.api(() => {